KnurrliDev/TBT/README.md

 #define TASK_TYPE MyTask      // tells the magic which type we are registering
 #include <TBT/magic.hpp>      // must be included exactly here for every task
 ```
 The macro + include combination generates the necessary boilerplate so that MyTask appears in the global task variant.
+See the minimal implementation for a reference use-case.

 ## Requirements

 C++23 (required language features)

 The glaze library is used for reflection/metadata handling
 If glaze is not already present, CMake will automatically fetch it with fetchcontent.